stuartxc/Spotlight/README.md

 * As a user, I want the non-judge players to be able to input a response to the prompt every round.
 * As a user, I want to be able to give a point to the player who wins the round (the judge decides).

+* As a user, I want to be able to save the prompts in the library and the players who are playing, as well as the round number and any points collected so far
+* As a user, I want to be able to load a previously saved game, complete with players and prompts, rather than starting a new one

 ## References
 - Some of my beginning UI code is based off of the